-The last few months and years have witnessed a growing debate on the future of cash.
+"The last few months and years have witnessed a growing debate on the future of cash.
 Its critics say that cash should be abolished, or that cashless alternatives will in any case gradually render it obsolete.
-However, to paraphrase Mark Twain: Reports of the death of cash have been greatly exaggerated.
-Fritz Zurbruegg, Deputy Head, Swiss National Bank
+However, to paraphrase Mark Twain: Reports of the death of cash have been greatly exaggerated," the Swiss central bank's deputy head said.